Mantorp Park

-Mantorp Park is a 3.106 km motor racing circuit near the town of Mantorp in Mjölby Municipality, Sweden.
-The circuit was built in 1969 with finance from BP Sweden as a permanent road course and a drag strip.
+Mantorp Park is a 3.106 km motor racing circuit located in Mantorp, Sweden, about 50 km west of Linköping.
+The circuit was built in 1969 with finance from BP Sweden as a permanent road course and a dragstrip.
 Mantorp Park is capable of four different layouts, but today only the short and long tracks are used.

 The European Formula Two Championship visited from 1971 until 1973, and again in 1981 and 1982.
-Today it mainly hosts club events, dragracing, a driving school and rounds of the Swedish Formula Three Championship and the Swedish Touring Car Championship.
+Today it mainly hosts club events, dragracing, a driving school and rounds of the Swedish Formula Three Championship and the Scandinavian Touring Car Championship.

-Mantorp Park was the first European drag racing circuit to adopt the new 301.8 m (1000 ft) drag strip format adopted by the NHRA in July 2008.
+Mantorp Park was the first European drag racing circuit to adopt the new 1000 ft drag strip format adopted by the NHRA in July 2008.

 Lap records

 As of September 2025, the fastest official race lap records at the Mantorp Park are listed as: